How to have a packed two days in Seattle without overdoing it.

 Unless you’re involved in the Oregon wine scene, you probably won’t know much about the southern Oregon valleys for wine tasting.
 When you think of Oregon wines, most people will immediately cling to the idea of rich and earthy Pinot Noirs like what you’d find in the Willamette Valley.
 And although you’ll still find plenty of those in southern Oregon, there are even more varietals down south than you could begin to imagine.

 Southern Oregon has 6 AVAs (American Viticultural Areas), or in plain English, 6 distinct grape-growing regions.
 These regions actually have some of the most diverse growing conditions in the world.
 A simple definition of “terroir” is how a region’s climate, soils, and overall environmental factors effect the taste of the wine.
 Southern Oregon has more terroirs than most wine growing regions in the world.
 In addition, it was named as one of the top 10 global wine destinations by Wine Enthusiast magazine in 2016.

 I didn’t hear the words “Fruit Loop Tour” until a good few months into my time in Portland.
-My boyfriend heard a few locals at his work talking about it and he suggested it would be a great day away from the city.
-When he told me what it involved, I was so in – it sounded like the most quintessential Portland day trip I could think of.
+My boyfriend heard a few locals at his work talking about it and he suggested it would be a great day away from the city – I mean who doesn’t love a good ol’ Columbia River Gorge day trip?

-I grew up in California, where it generally never dipped below 40 or 50 degrees fahrenheit in the coldest months.
-When I made a visit to New York city for New Year’s Eve once, that was probably the coldest I have ever felt, but that was just for a week.
+I grew up in California, where it generally never dips below 40 or 50 degrees in winter.
+When I made a visit to NYC for New Year’s Eve a few years back, that was probably the coldest weather I experienced, but that was just for a week.